Doc Martin: Ratings

-In the UK, Doc Martin has been a ratings success for ITV, with the third series achieving ITV's best midweek drama performance in the 9pm Monday slot since December 2004.
+In the UK, Doc Martin was a ratings success for ITV, with the third series achieving ITV's best midweek drama performance in the 9pm Monday slot since December 2004.
 The final episode of the third series was watched by 10.37 million viewers, which is the programme's highest-ever viewing figure for a single episode.

 In 2009, Doc Martin was moved to a 9pm Sunday time slot for the broadcast of Series 4.
-That change meant that it followed-on from ITV's The X Factor programme.
+That change meant that it followed ITV's The X Factor programme.
 Series 4 ratings were adversely affected by STV not screening the majority of ITV drama productions in Scotland.
 The final episode of Series 4 had ratings of 10.29 million viewers.
-STV went back on its decision not to screen ITV drama in Scotland.
+STV went back on its decision not to screen ITV dramas in Scotland.
 Series 4 of Doc Martin was broadcast on Sunday afternoons in August 2011.

 Accolades

-In 2004, Doc Martin won the British Comedy Award for "Best TV Comedy Drama", having also been nominated as "Best New TV Comedy".
+In 2004, Doc Martin won the British Comedy Award for "Best TV Comedy Drama", having also been nominated for "Best New TV Comedy".
 In the same year, Martin Clunes won the "Best TV Comedy Actor" award, primarily for his portrayal of Doc Martin.

 Adaptations

 Czech Republic and Slovakia

-In 2014, Czech Television and RTVS began filming their own TV series starring Miroslav Donutil, which is heavily inspired by the original British series.
-The series started to air from 30 August 2015 in Slovakia and from 4 September 2015 in Czechia.
+In 2014, Czech Television and Radio and Television of Slovakia began filming their own TV series starring Miroslav Donutil, which is heavily inspired by the original British series.
+The series started to air on 30 August 2015 in Slovakia and from 4 September 2015 in Czechia.
 The Czech version is set in the Beskydy mountains, which is a picturesque area in the east of the Czech Republic on the border with Slovakia; like Portwenn, it is a long way from the capital, Prague, and dependent on the tourist industry.

 France

-French television producers Ego Productions, in cooperation with TF1, have produced a French version of the series starring Thierry Lhermitte as Dr Martin Le Foll, with the series based in the fictional Breton town of Port-Garrec and filmed in Finistère.
+In cooperation with TF1, French television company Ego Productions has produced a French version of the series starring Thierry Lhermitte as Dr Martin Le Foll, with the series based in the fictional Breton town of Port-Garrec and filmed in Finistère.
 The series was broadcast on TF1 from 10 January 2011 to 27 April 2015.

 Germany

 In Germany, Doktor Martin, an adaptation of the original series, airs on ZDF with Axel Milberg as Doktor Martin Helling, a surgeon from Berlin.
-The counterpart of Portwenn was the real North Sea coastal village of Neuharlingersiel in East Frisia.